-We just loved James Long’s gritty yet luxurious collection of quirky printed jumpers and shirts - inspired by John Waters’ films and featuring everything from flamingos and foliage to iconic Drag Queens.
+We loved James Long’s gritty yet luxurious collection of quirky printed jumpers and shirts, inspired by John Waters’ films and featuring everything from flamingos and foliage to drag queens.

-Mr Start’s formal collection was a sharp and sultry affair, but one with cool, edgy twists, such as two-tone suiting and contrast collar turtle necks.
-A perfect blend of Saville Row and Shoreditch.
+Mr Start’s formal collection was a sharp and sultry affair, but one with cool, edgy twists such as two-tone suits and contrast-collar turtle necks: a perfect blend of Saville Row and Shoreditch.

 Shaun Samson’s Arctic oversizing